Select a heading to view more information.

 Visit the Museum Calendar for a complete list of the day’s programs and special events.

 You may nurse your baby anywhere in the Museum.
 There is an abundance of seating throughout the exhibit spaces.
-If you prefer a more private environment, there are family restrooms on the 3rd floor in our Place for Threes & Younger space as well as on the first floor.
+If you prefer a more private environment, there is a Nursing Snug in the 3rd floor Book Loft area.
+In addition, there are family restrooms on the 3rd floor near the Place for Threes & Younger space and on the 1st floor near the restrooms.
 Bottle warmers are available in the 2nd floor Multi-Purpose Room.

 Yes!
 All of our restrooms, including the boy’s restroom, have changing tables in them.
 Our sinks and toilets are also designed with the different heights of their users in mind.